lichengzhanguom/Co-DETR/README.md

 ## Introduction
 This repository is a fork of [Co-DETR](https://github.com/Sense-X/Co-DETR), which implements the Co-DETR model—a novel approach to DETR-based object detection introduced in the paper "DETRs with Collaborative Hybrid Assignments Training".
 We leverage Co-DETR for our task.

-In this paper, we present a novel collaborative hybrid assignments training scheme, namely Co-DETR, to learn more efficient and effective DETR-based detectors from versatile label assignment manners.
-1. **Encoder optimization**: The proposed training scheme can easily enhance the encoder's learning ability in end-to-end detectors by training multiple parallel auxiliary heads supervised by one-to-many label assignments.
-2. **Decoder optimization**: We conduct extra customized positive queries by extracting the positive coordinates from these auxiliary heads to improve attention learning of the decoder.
-3. **State-of-the-art performance**: Co-DETR with [ViT-L](https://github.com/baaivision/EVA/tree/master/EVA-02) (304M parameters) is **the first model to achieve 66.0 AP on COCO test-dev.**
+We employ Co-DETR with ViT-L, which is the best model on COCO benchmark now is. (**the first model to achieve 66.0 AP on COCO test-dev.**)

 ## Running